-Gilead UK requests key suppliers to agree to comply with the Modern Slavery Act 2015 ("Act") and the Supplier Code of Conduct.
+Gilead UK requires key suppliers to comply with the Modern Slavery Act 2015 ("Act") and the Supplier Code of Conduct.
 Furthermore, Gilead UK's standard supply of services contract requires all suppliers to warrant that they are not aware of any conduct or circumstances within any part of their business or supply chain anywhere in the world that may constitute slavery and human trafficking, as defined in section 54(12) of the Act.
 In its higher risk contracts, Gilead UK has the right to audit suppliers to ensure they comply with the Act.